pepperlabs/docs/content/en/security/authentication.md

 }
 ```

-return response would be JWT token if login credentials are valid, otherwise it would be authorization error.
+Return response would be JWT token if login credentials are valid; otherwise, it would be an authorization error.

 ### Override login args